speedyleion/win-git-status/README.md

 chosen with previous exposer to the `libgit2` api.

 ## Status
+I've been trying to blog a bit about the development process at https://speedyleion.github.io/.
+This would probably give a better idea of the design progress, since the functional progress is taking a bit.

 >Note: Since I chose to also take this opportunity to learn Rust, it means that
 > the status on this will most likely be slow as I spin up on all the nuances
 > of Rust.